hema2601/Custom_Packet_Steering/module/README.md

 1.0.0

 No feature change compare to 0.1.8, but it runs now on the newer kernel patch (wiht the addition of a small debug statement)

+1.0.1

+Added risk_reorder parameter and potentialReorder stat.
+Packets can now be forcably steered away from an overloaded core, even if it risks reordering